gsbischoff/usb-pen-injection/README.md

 Uses the Windows API to slave the input of a pressure sensitive stylus from a Microsoft Surface and pipe it over USB (or some other protocol) for input on a separate computer without a touch display.
 (Work-In-Progress)

-The initial implementation uses the sockets API (with Winsock).
-UDP sockets, USB, or Bluetooth to come later.
+The initial implementation uses the UDP sockets from the Winsock API (with Winsock).
+USB or Bluetooth to come later.

 ## Contents

 **PenClient.c** and **PenServer.c** contain the sources of the program to recieve and inject input; and to capture and send input over a designated protocol.
-Currently, these send cursor movements over TCP/IP stream sockets as "boilerplate" -- they will be modified to use pen input and send the input over other means later.
+Currently, these send and recieve pen input using datagram/UDP sockets.

 **Point.c** is for capturing Pen input using Pointer APIs.
-This is to be joined with **PenServer.c**.
+Currently, only **WM_POINTER** messages

+**Compand.c** contains functions for serializing and deserializing the **POINTER_PEN_INFO** struct before and after transmission.

+**DieWithError.c** and **ResolveHost.c** contain socket helper functions to print out correctly-formatted WinSock error messages and resolve input hostnames into IP addresses, respectively.

 ### Testbeds